khulnasoft-lab/tradescope-strategies/README.md

-# TradeScope strategies
+# Tradescope strategies

-This Git repo contains free buy/sell strategies for [TradeScope](https://github.com/khulnasoft/tradescope).
+This Git repo contains free buy/sell strategies for [Tradescope](https://github.com/khulnasoft/tradescope).

 All strategies should work with a tradescope version of 2022.4 or newer.